jfspps/MySQL-notes/One_to_many_JOIN.markdown

 # One to Many JOINs #

-Create the database and tables, with foreign keys to relate each table
+Create the database and tables, with foreign keys (used to identify a specific row or record in a different tabele) to relate each table

 ```sql
 CREATE TABLE customers (